Frequently Asked Questions

 Q: When will applicants be notified of admissions decisions?

-A: Applicants are notified of admission decisions by the end of May.
+A: Applicants are notified of admission decisions by early June.
 Notification will be sent to the applicant's @mun.ca e-mail account.

 Q: When does the program start?